jlefever/gitchurn/README.md

 ```

 The output is always three columns delimated by tabs.
 The first column is the commit hash.
 The second column is the churn (added plus deleted lines).
 The last column is the tag.
 By default, tags are printed in a human readable format but this can be changed with `--tag-format`.
 See `gitchurn --help` for further options.

+These churn calculations are fairly expensive and are not going to fluxuate, so it might be wise to immediately pipe the output to a file.
+You will also see significant performance gains by filtering down commits.
+See the next section for more details.

 ## Example